mljar/mercury/README.md

 Allowed parameters in YAML config:

 - `title` - string with a title of the notebook.
-It is used in the app side bar and in the gallery view.
+It is used in the app sidebar and the gallery view.
 - `author` - string with a author name (optional).
 - `description` - string describing the content of the notebook.
 It is used in the gallery view.
 - `show-code` - can be `True` or `False`.
 Default is set to `True`.
 It decides if the notebook's code will be displayed or not.
 - `show-prompt` - can be `True` or `False`.
 Default is set to `True`.
-If set to `True` the prompt information will be displayed for each cell in the notebook.
+If set to `True` prompt information will be displayed for each cell in the notebook.
 - `params` - the parameters that will be used in the notebook.
-They will be displayed as interactive widgets in the side bar.
+They will be displayed as interactive widgets in the sidebar.
 Each parameter should have a unique name that corresponds to the variable name used in the code.

 ## Define widget with YAML